 If you have any ships that are currently hangar-ready, you are able to load them into your hangar and see them in all their glory!
 You can see it from the outside.
 You can climb inside.
 You can admire it.
 You can sit in the cockpit and make laser sounds with your mouth just as you did when you were a child dreaming of being in space.

-To access the Arena Commander module, load the game and hop into the Simpod in your hangar to enjoy PvP space combat, PvE space combat, limited space exploration, and racing.
+The Arena Commancer module is a ship versus ship combat simulator in the Star Citizen Universe.
+Accessible by a Sim Pod, it allows you to enjoy arena PvP space combat, PvE space combat, limited space exploration, and racing.
 Keep in mind that not all ships are available in AC just yet.
-A list of all the AC-ready ships can be found in the FAQ above.
 During "fly free" events, you will also be able to fly ships you do not own to help with the testing process.

 Luckily, there are some really great resources out there if you just can't seem to find all the information you need from the Star Citizen website.